MarcDiethelm/xtc/Documentation.md

 ### Start the Server!

-In a terminal change to the project folder and start the server with `npm start`. xtc will build its configuration and start listening on the configured port.
+In a terminal change to the project folder and start the server with `xtc start`. xtc will load its configuration and start listening on the configured port.
 Now you can visit `localhost:3000` (if you haven't changed the default port) in a browser.
 That's it.
 You can start building websites now!

 #### WebStorm / PHPStorm Users